apos/rapid-bulky-wshc-by-apos/README.md

 The model is bulky, because of the use of standard breakout boards and shields.

 - Printer:    I use a Prusa MK3S
-- Quality:    Tested with 0.3mm in draft mode
+- Quality:    Tested with 0.3mm in draft mode.
+For a nice fit use 0.2mm quality mode .
+Do not use speed modes because of overhangs (stringing)
 - Material:   PLA (in the moment) 1.75 mm - trying to go with PC and PETG, but this has to be tested
-- Infill:     20% is enough
+- Infill:     15-20% is enough
 - Support:    not needed for most parts printed with PLA.
 Only for the OLED back.
 This might be not the case for other materials (not tested yet)
 - Duration:   5,0 hours with Prusa MK3S in 0.3mm draft mode (everything will fit on the plate of a Prusa Printer).